 AI has startled the world multiple times and has a lot of applications in the real world to solve its complex problems.
 We hope this article has shed some light on the various Artificial Intelligence algorithms and their broad classifications.
 Algorithms are chosen based on the need and the nature of the data points we have.

 Algorithms have their advantages and disadvantages in terms of accuracy, performance and processing time.
 These are just a few algorithms.
-If you are keen on learning more, check out upGrad & IIIT-B’s PG Diploma in Machine Learning and AI Program.
+If you are keen on learning more, check out upGrad & IIIT-B’s Executive PG Programme in Machine Learning & AI.